 BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Remicade is a prescription medication approved by the Food and Drug Administration (FDA) to treat active ankylosing spondylitis and psoriatic arthritis, chronic severe plaque psoriasis, and moderately to severely active cases of rheumatoid arthritis, adult and pediatric Crohn’s disease, and adult and pediatric ulcerative colitis.
-Remicade may be referred to by its drug name, Infliximab.
+Remicade is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to reduce signs and symptoms of active ankylosing spondylitis.
+Remicade may be referred to by its drug name, infliximab.

 How do I take it?